-This post is very beneficial for all the students associated with Political Science and questions related to Cold War are also asked in the various examinations, that is why it is mandatory for all of you to read this post till the last.
+This post is very beneficial for all the students associated with Political Science and questions related to Cold War are also asked in the various examinations, which is why it is mandatory for all of you to read this post till the last.

 What is Cold War?

-In this type of war, often a country does evil to humiliate another country or to make it helpless in the world and on the basis of its news media strongly condemns that country and makes objectionable remarks against it.
+In this type of war, often a country does evil to humiliate another country or to make it helpless in the world, and on the basis of its news media strongly condemns that country and makes objectionable remarks against it.

 This is the name of the conflict of ideas between America and Russia.
 It lasted from 1945 to 1991.